mohamadkhabazy-bit/retinopathy-screening/02-Data-Understanding/README.md

 The exploratory analysis revealed several important observations:

-- Retinal lesions are extremely small compared to the entire image.
+- Retinal lesions occupy only a very small portion of the entire fundus image.
-- Preserving anatomical structures is critical.
+- Preserving anatomical structures is crucial for accurate diagnosis.
-- Standard computer vision augmentations may distort medically important features.
+- Standard computer vision augmentations can distort clinically relevant features if applied indiscriminately.
+- The strong class imbalance requires specialized sampling and loss-weighting strategies.
-- The ordinal relationship between disease grades must be considered during training and evaluation.
+- The ordinal relationship between disease grades should be considered during both training and evaluation.

-These findings directly guided the design of the preprocessing pipeline, augmentation strategy, model architecture, loss function, and evaluation methodology.
+These findings directly guided the design of the preprocessing pipeline, data augmentation strategy, model architecture, loss function, and evaluation methodology.